 - Tap Settings

-- Tap Browser
+- Select Browser

 - Tap Clear Data

 Sometimes, it’s easier to uninstall and reinstall your app to conserve memory.
-It doesn’t feel like the best option I know, but at times, it’s the only option we have.
+It doesn’t feel like the best option I know, but at times, it’s the only alternative we have.
 If you have IDs and passwords associated with that app, make sure you note these before uninstalling and reinstalling, they will not migrate.

 Follow the same steps as deleting an app (from above) and then reinstall that same app through the app store.
 We tested this method by uninstalling and then reinstalling HuffPost, showing a decrease from 228 MB to 312 KB—big difference!